Last Updated on 29th April 2021 by Sophie Nadeau

 Whilst wandering along the cobblestoned alleyways and meandering through the charming streets of Saint-Malo, I stumbled upon this real life turret.
-Curious to find out more, I quickly opened up my good friend Google.
+Curious to find out more, I quickly opened up a search engine!

 On Old Postcards of the town, the tower is often referred to as ‘House of Duchess Anne,’ leading me to wonder who exactly Anne was!
 After all, we share the same name… Unfortunately, I never did find out.
 It’s presumed that she was once an inhabitant of the rich bourgeoisie who once inhabited the mansion.